[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 You can find it by searching for "Copilot" in the trigger search box.

-Select the "When an agent calls a flow" trigger (Skills connector)
+Select "When an agent calls a flow" (Skills connector) as the trigger

-Since we are keeping data fixed on the prompt side this time, no trigger inputs are added.
+Since we're keeping the data fixed on the prompt side this time, no input is added to the trigger.

-The first time, you will be asked to connect to Microsoft Dataverse, so sign in and create the connection.
+On the first use, you'll be prompted to connect to Microsoft Dataverse, so sign in and create a connection.

-From the prompt list, select "KPI Report Merge (Word)" created in Part 9.
+From the list of prompts, select "KPI Report Insertion (Word)" created in the 9th installment.

 This prompt has Document output configured and outputs a Word file with KPI data inserted.